Bahnhofstraße 23

 Zellingen

-Now turn into Würzburger Straße, which you follow until you reach the Sanderaustraße intersection.
-Here you will find today's town hall on the right with the headquarters of the Zellingen administrative community.
+Now turn into Würzburger Straße, which you follow until the junction with Sanderaustraße.
+Here you will find today's town hall on the right-hand side, where the Zellingen administrative community is based.

-From the town hall, follow the signs for the hiking trail through the orchard meadows (red-brown apple) into the Zellingen meadows.
+From the town hall, follow the signs for the hiking trail through the orchards (red-brown apple) into the Zellingen meadows.

 Follow the track, which now leads you along meandering field paths to the Leinach-Erlabrunn cycle path.
-Here you will encounter an information board and further directional signs.
+Here you will come across an information board and further signposts.

 The route continues close to nature on meadow paths, zigzagging a little.
-You simply follow your track and the signposts.
-You walk between fields and fruit trees and come to the ST 2300, which you also cross on your way back to the village.
-Now follow the Mähderweg back into the village.
+Simply follow your track and the signposts.
+You walk between fields and orchards and come to the ST 2300, which you also cross on the way back to the village.
+Now follow the Mähderweg back into the centre of the village.

-If you want to take home a souvenir, it is worthwhile to turn left again from Mähderweg into Leinacher Weg and stop by at Bauermees Fruchtsäfte in Sanderaustraße 3-5.
-At the Kaffeemittelfabrik & Früchteverwertung A. Bauermees you can get locally produced fruit juices and wines.
-Open Thursday, Friday from 9am to 12pm and from 2pm to 5pm, and on Saturday from 9am to 12pm.
+If you want to take a souvenir with you, it is worth turning left again from Mähderweg into Leinacher Weg and stopping by Bauermees Fruchtsäfte at Sanderaustraße 3-5.
+At Kaffeemittelfabrik & Früchteverwertung A. Bauermees you can buy locally produced fruit juices and wines.
+It is open on Thursdays and Fridays from 9am to 12pm and from 2pm to 5pm and on Saturdays from 9am to 12pm.

-At the Old Town Hall, the loop of your walk closes and you follow the familiar path to the Old Main Bridge.
+Your walk ends at the Old Town Hall and you follow the familiar route to the Old Main Bridge.

-The Alte Mainbrücke Zellingen is a truss bridge and was completed in 1884.
+The Old Main Bridge in Zellingen is a truss bridge and was completed in 1884.
 It was originally a road bridge, but is now closed to car traffic and is still used by pedestrians and cyclists.
 It connects Zellingen and Retzbach across the Main.

-From the bridge you have a great view upstream towards Würzburg.
-You can see the silhouettes of Retzbach with the Benediktushöhe and Zellingen on both sides and watch the ships passing through.
+From the bridge, you have a great view up the Main towards Würzburg.
+You can see the silhouettes of Retzbach with the Benediktushöhe and Zellingen on either side and watch the ships travelling through.

 Zellingen Bridge, 97225 Zellingen

-If you are hungry after your hike, we recommend the Vogelsang restaurant, which is located on the right-hand side of the Main bridge on the bank of the river Retzbach.
+If you are hungry from the hike and want to enjoy a cosy meal, we recommend the Vogelsang restaurant, which is located to the right of the Main bridge on the Retzbach bank.

 Hotel-Gasthof Vogelsang, Untere Hauptstraße 9-11, 97225 Retzbach.
-Here you can enjoy homemade spaetzle and hearty meat dishes.
+Homemade spaetzle and hearty meat dishes are served here.
 Of course, vegetarians also get their money's worth.

 Start/Ende